Watch on as some of the world’s top female footballers compete in The SSE Women’s FA Cup Final at Wembley Stadium.

 Now in its 48th year, the Women’s FA Cup Final has been held at Wembley Stadium since 2015, having previously taken place at various venues around the country.

-London club Arsenal currently hold the record number of Women’s FA Cup wins, with 14 victories.
+Arsenal currently hold the record number of Women’s FA Cup wins, with 14 victories.
+Will they make it 15 in 2018?

 In 2017, Manchester City beat Birmingham City 4-1 to claim their first Women’s FA Cup trophy in front of 35,217 fans, a record for this competition.